michael-catanzaro/StackAttack/README.md

 ![Alt text](/screenshots/5.2.png?raw=true)

 The badchars module sends a list of hexadecimal characters excluding 00 as bytes to the target to determine forbidden characters.
 I have coded logic to allow for the removal of up to 10 forbidden characters.
 This should be enough for the applications being exploited by this program.
 The size switch is used for our filler bytes.
+This module is dependent on the chars.txt file located in the repo.

 ![Alt text](/screenshots/6.1.png?raw=true)